mahzmahzmahz/Munch/README.md

 ## 3. Functionality

-At first glance our ERD seems extensive, however much of this can be simplified and navigated around through the use of our API (Application Programming Interface), which we will discuss further ahead.
+At first glance our ERD seems extensive, however much of this can be simplified and navigated around through the use of our API (Application Programming Interface), which we will discuss.

 ### 3.1 User

 Within our User model you will find helper methods that assisted our app from within the CLI.rb model.
 These helper methods allowed the app to destroy and create features specific to the User.

-The following method is used to destroy an entire account.
+For example, the following User class method is called on within the CLI model to destroy an User's account.

-e.g..,
 ```
     def remove_profile
         self.destroy